COURSE UNIT TITLE

 Assessment Criteria

-1. Exam questions aim at measuring student's performance on discussing the social, cultural and literary controversies, and help him/her develop an analytical and critical viewpoint.
+1. Exam questions aim at measuring student's performance on discussing the social, cultural and literary controversies, and help develop an analytical and critical viewpoint.

 2. Depending on analytical approach, a question may inquire multiple responses.